Eva Marree Kullander Smith: The case

-Kullander Smith was clear that her life was in danger, but she refused to be intimidated by authorities or her ex-partner's abusive behavior.
-While it's hard to say to what exact extent the authorities recognized the severity of the violence and threats against Kullander Smith prior to her being murdered, there was a court order instructing social services to provide transport to and from supervised visitation meetings.
-When Kullander Smith wanted to see her son on 11 July 2013 at a social service station in Västerås as her second visitation, social services failed to provide transportation and she ended up on the same bus as her abusive ex-partner and the kids.
+When Kullander Smith wanted to see her son on 11 July 2013 at a social service station in Västerås as her second visitation, social services failed to provide transportation, and she ended up on the same bus as her abusive ex-partner and the kids.
 By the time they reached the venue for the visitation session, Kullander Smith and her ex-partner were both upset.
 Some staff at the venue took the father to the kitchen and another social worker went outside with Kullander Smith.
 But the social services venue had failed to secure the knives in the kitchen, which meant that the father was able to help himself to the eventual murder weapon and proceed to run outside and stab Kullander Smith to death.
 The social worker sitting by her side was seriously injured as well.

 Despite mandate obligations requiring social services to report such incidents for review and investigation, the social services in this case have still failed to self-report the incident.
 This issue has been raised by GREVIO to no avail.